johnhenry/valid-email/README.md

 ## Warning

-The majority of this code was pasted from stackoverflow.
+This code is compiled from untested code found on [stackoverflow](https://stackoverflow.com) and is mainly intended for academic purposes.
 Use at your own risk.